 The Myths of Not Needing Long-Term Care Insurance

-In our opinion, four major myths exist.
+In our opinion, four major myths exist about the need for long-term care insurance.
 Here they are below.

 I have family and friends who will take care of me, you think, so I am all set.
 Here is myth #2: assuming people will be around to help you.
 Sure, you have family members or friends who may be able to take care of you if you need long-term care services.
 We all do.
 Did you ask them that?
 Are they willing up to give up their own time, money, livelihood, and family to take care of you?
 What if you need round the clock care?
 Or, if you need more help than your spouse, family member, or friend can provide?
 Assuming someone will be there to take care of you is false and can have a major, negative family and financial impact.

 I only have moderate assets, you say, so I don’t need long-term care insurance.
 This brings us to myth #4: even with moderate assets, you might need it.
 If you are poor and destitute, then long-term care insurance is probably not for you.
-Even middle-income families could need it.
-The decision to purchase long-term care insurance boils down to:
+However, middle-income families could need it.
+As we indicated earlier, the decision to purchase long-term care insurance boils down to:

 - do you intend to pass down the assets (including a home) to your heirs?